 “No rest for poor Sméagol.
 He’s been sneaking”

-Then we can cycle back to the First Truth, and examine whether our view of suffering actually does seem to have changed at all, and whether any changes seem any more robust when tested by actual instances of it.
+But still, Buddha isn’t just saying, “I’ve given you some reasoning – now do as you’re told”.
+What we can do is cycle back to the First Truth, and examine whether our view of suffering actually does seem to have changed at all, and whether any changes seem any more robust when tested by actual instances of it.
 Whether we are in fact any wiser, and better, and whether this supplies mojo to keep practising the Path.
 Rinse, and repeat until enlightened.
 Or at least until noble.

 But then why not just have wisdom?
 What is the importance of faith, if any?
 Well, one answer, to brutally simplify Jayasaro, could be that: if wisdom is the result of various practices, then faith can be quite simply the willingness to give those practices a try.
 That’s why it sits at the top of the list.
 We don’t then need a lot of faith, it doesn’t have to be a Damascene conversion.
 We just need enough to get started, and then we can see whether what we learn from that gives us a bit more.
 There is no line you step over, from being an outsider to being someone who from now on is supposed to be completely bought in.

 So am I “a Buddhist”?
 Well yes, and no, and then yes again, looked at in that light – I believe in tangible results of my own experience, some (much, these days) of which is guided by Buddha.
 I try not to maintain a “mighty me” edifice, that reacts defensively to any suggestion of personal changes that may flow from that experience.
 I’m fairly pleased with where this has taken me (especially considering where I started from), and so obviously, I’m intending to keep doing it.
 Even when I don’t particularly feel like it.
 And I think Buddha was probably way cool.
 How’s that?